-Although not a requirement until renewal, it is prudent to inform your insurer of any changes to your policy.
+Although not necessarily a requirement until renewal, it is prudent to inform your insurer of any changes to your policy.
 For example, if you or anyone living in yur home receives a conviction during the term of your policy then you should ideally contact your provider to update your policy details.

 Industry guidelines suggest that insurance providers should ask clear questions about what they need to know.
 Although you will usually be asked to disclose a criminal conviction, this is not always the case.
 If, however, you are not asked to declare a conviction before purchasing a policy then your insurer cannot use the subsequent revelation as a reason to reject your claim.

 For peace of mind, when you have taken out a home insurance policy, take care to read through all the documents relating to your cover within the 14 day cooling off period to be sure that the policy meets your personal requirements.

 Get a quote for house insurance with convictions onlineGet a quote!

 My son-in-law had a criminal record and only HomeProtect would offer house insurance at a a reasonable price.
 Every time I phone to discuss renewals, they are always helpful.
 Trustpilot, 31 Oct 2016

 The quote was quick and easy to get and at a very reasonable rate.
 And no problem with a (very minor) criminal record - some insurers just have a blanket refusal!
 ReviewCentre, 25 Feb 2017